CCI-MOC/m2/docs/BMI-Installation.md

 cp scripts/tgtd.service /usr/lib/systemd/system/
 systemctl daemon-reload
+# this is to check if tgtd has been made as a daemon
 systemctl list-unit-files | grep -i tgt

 # TGT uses port 3260 by defualt, so make sure you open it.